 Smart traffic management (Surveillance and Security)

-– Having an eye in the sky that can guide the people on the ground about the cause of jam and help them manage the traffic properly.
+- Having an eye in the sky guide the people on the ground about the cause of jam and help them manage the traffic properly.
 Now we can count, measure and analyze trajectories thanks to drones.
 With the deployment of a single UAV during several hours, continuously and get a more comprehensive look at traffic nodes.
 Smart traffic management is key for a smart city.

 Crowd management (Surveillance and Security)